How to go Back to Windows 10 after Upgrading to Windows 11

-This post shows students and new users steps to revert to Windows 10 after upgrading to Windows 11.
 When you perform a place upgrade to Windows 11, you can go back to Windows 10 within 10 days after the upgrade without losing your files.

-Users might want to roll back Windows 11 upgrade because of incompatible system drivers, performance issues, and lack of user support.
+Users might want to roll back the Windows 11 upgrade because of incompatible system drivers, performance issues, and lack of user support.
 Whatever your reasons for rolling back Windows 11, this option is only available for 10 days after you upgrade your computer.

 After 10 days, Windows 11 will delete all the previous installation files to make room for Windows 11 updates and other upgrades.
 You’ll not be able to restore Windows 10 after the 10 days have passed.

-After the days have passed, you’ll get a message that “this option is no longer available on this PC” when you click the Go back button.
+After the days have passed, you’ll get a message that “this option is no longer available on this PC” when you click the Go Back button.

 Although you may be able to restore Windows 10 after upgrading, you may have to reinstall some applications and settings because, during the upgrade process, Windows may have changed them a bit, which may require users to redo some of the changes.